drug-design/course/docs/chapters/structure-activity-relationships-case-studies.md

     ![](https://media.drugdesign.org/course/structure-activity-relationships-case-studies/amino_quinazoline_nmethyl.png){: loading=lazy }
 ### Geometry of 4-Anilino-Quinazoline Structures

-The analyses presented in the previous pages raise the possibility that the molecular geometry of the molecules is an important determinant for the biological activities of the 4-anilino-quinazoline molecules.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships-case-studies/geometry-4-anilino-quinazoline-structures-7fcdf30e'><i class='fa fa-play' aria-hidden='true'></i></button>The analyses presented in the previous pages raise the possibility that the molecular geometry of the molecules is an important determinant for the biological activities of the 4-anilino-quinazoline molecules.
 This geometry is controlled by the following two torsion angles: &Phi;-1 and &Phi;-2.

 ![](https://media.drugdesign.org/course/structure-activity-relationships-case-studies/amino_quinazoline-bioact_101.png){: loading=lazy }